SebastianSoendergaard/SimpleObjectDb/README.md

 # SimpleDocumentStore
-Easy way to store objects in a No SQL way.
+Easy way to store objects as documents without messing with any SQL or raw files.

 The solution consists of a generic interface that can be used by the application.
 The interface can be backed by different storage solutions.
 Currently the solution supports raw files, MS SQL Server and PostgreSql as backing options.
 An in-memory implementation is also provided for testing purposes.